leaniot/data-analysis-engine/README.md

     "id": "Uniq Identification for each rule",
-    "sensor": "Id of the sensor that the rule applies to", "rule_op": "An enum value ('gt', 'lt', 'ge', 'le', 'eq') for the operator of the rule", "rule_type": "An enum value ('value', 'sensor', 'trdParty') for the data type of the rule", "rule_obj": "The object of the rule, which is determined by ruleOp and ruleType", "observers": ["userId1", "userId2", ... ], "The list of users who have the rights to subscribe and check the rule", "is_push": true/false,
+    "sensor": "Id of the sensor that the rule applies to", "rule_op": "An enum value ('gt', 'lt', 'ge', 'le', 'eq') for the operator of the rule", "rule_type": "An enum value ('value', 'sensor', 'trd_party') for the data type of the rule", "rule_obj": "The object of the rule, which is determined by ruleOp and ruleType", "observers": ["userId1", "userId2", ... ], "The list of users who have the rights to subscribe and check the rule", "is_push": true/false,